 Registrations for the 2024 courses will be opened in early 2024.

 Lester Wills (Nexia Australia, Sydney)

 The course is held at the conference centre at Penrith Panthers in outer Western Sydney.
-Buses will transfer participants to and from Sydney Airport (Sydney participants should make their own way to Panthers).
+Buses will transfer participants to and from Sydney Airport (Sydney Participants should make their own way to Panthers).
 Details of the timing of bus transfers will be provided in the information sent to participants.
-Accommodation is in the Mercure Hotel attached to Penrith Panthers.
+Accommodation is at the Mercure Hotel attached to Penrith Panthers.

 Attendees of this course will have begun to be responsible for the field work on audit assignments.
 They may be supervising junior staff and be responsible for the review of that work, and submitting work to a Supervisor, Manager or Partner.
 Australian participants will be engaged in the Australian CA program, but will not necessarily have completed it.

 - To examine in a critical manner the role and required talents of the Audit Senior.

 - To confirm the responsibilities of the Audit Senior and establish the resulting accountability.